Attract Fairies To Your Home & Garden With Fairy Offerings

 In the Home

 Fairy offerings, as detailed above, are necessary to attract a brownie or house fairy.
 Make sure there are no bells, high chimes, or anything with a sharp noise.
 No iron horseshoes should hang above the doors (fairies have an aversion to iron).
 There shouldn’t be any mirrors in the kitchen or low to the ground.
 Make a special place for the brownie or house fairy to reside – an empty cabinet, pantry, closet, or shelf will do.
 Set up this space comfortably, like you plan to sleep there.
-Small pillows, blankets, and natural decor is perfect for a brownie’s space.
+Small pillows, blankets, and natural decorations are perfect for a brownie’s space.

 There are other ways to get in touch with the fairy realm.
 Fairy offerings are helpful and potent but reaching out psychically is important.
 I’ve met numerous fairies in another state of mind – through meditation, trance, the hypnogogic/hypnopompic state and in dreams.
 If you don’t know how to alter your mind, now’s the time to start practicing and learning about it.
 First, try out guided meditations.
 Learning how to slow down your mind and open up to the universe is step number one.